 The law courts are an essential part of the state machinery.
 Their basic function is to enforce the law against the working class and the working people.
 It will be objected that this is far-fetched, that the courts adjudicate many questions amongst the capitalists and perform functions that have little to do with the working class or common people.
 It is true that many questions in the courts are disputes among capitalists.
-These questions do not directly concern the working class or common people; they do indirectly concern the working class or common people in that they maintain order among the capitalists, reconcile conflicts that might otherwise weaken the capitalists as a whole.
+These questions do not directly concern the working class or common people; they do indirectly concern the working class or common people; they do indirectly concern the working class or common people and the capitalists, reconcile conflicts that might otherwise weaken the capitalists as a whole.
 In the determination of issues between great monopolies then, the courts can act in a manner somewhat akin to an umpire as a sports match.
 The courts in such circumstances can act in this way because the combatants are on a more or less equal basis (even here economic strength is an important factor).